Danila0987654/django-first-shop/README.md

 ## Getting started
 --------

-1. First of all create .env file with such configuration:
+1. First of all create .env file in ecomstore folder and put this with your settings:
 ***
+    SECRET_KEY=

     ENGINE=
     NAME=
     USER=